WebAssembly/WASI/proposals/random/wit/wasi-random.wit.md

 /// Return a 128-bit value that may contain a pseudo-random value.
 ///
 /// The returned value is not required to be computed from a CSPRNG, and may
 /// even be entirely deterministic.
-Host implementatations are encouraged to
+Host implementations are encouraged to
 /// provide pseudo-random values to any program exposed to attacker-controlled
 /// content, to enable DoS protection built into many languages' hash-map
 /// implementations.